Hardiness Zone 7 – Planting Months

 Temperature: 67 to 85 F (19 to 30 Celsius)

 Seeding: Beets, carrots, potatoes, and parsnip (re-sown).
-The pumpkin, zucchini, and squash can be permanently transplanted to the garden.
+The pumpkin, zucchini, and squash can be permanently transplanted into the garden.

 Harvesting: Arugula, spinach, lettuce, and chard.